Rethinking Physics

 A New Theory of the Atom and the Universe

-An overview The complete theory is published in The Essential Universe in paperback.
-However, the aim is not to sell books but rather to get the new narrative out into a world of consensus physics currently dominated by complex mathematical and hypothetical concepts that elaborately attempt to account for reality but substantially fail to explain it.
+An overview The complete theory is published in The Two Particle Universe in paperback.
+However, the aim is not to sell books but rather to get the new narrative out into a world of consensus physics currently dominated by complex mathematical and hypothetical concepts that substantially fail to explain observed reality.
 The universe is not complex, hypothetical and mathematical, it is simple, real and easily understandable.
-The traditional route of peer review to get new material into the scientific community is not feasible here because the new material is counter to consensus physics and at very best would be a frustrating and laborious process.
-Hence the book.
-Chapter-by-chapter abstracts of the book can be found here.
-This gives a broad overview of the extent of the theory (it covers everything from creation through to the structure of the atom and the formation of stars and galaxies) as well as providing previews of some of the pages plus a Summary.

-The Essential Universe - footer The Essential Universe - details The Essential Universe model
+The Essential Universe - details 2 particle model - background

-The two fundamental quanta combine and interact to produce the four elementary particles which together form atoms and all the matter, stars and galaxies in the universe.
-As shown in the above schematic, positrons have a central positive quantum and electrons a central negative quantum.
+Fundamental positive and negative quanta naturally combine and produce the four elementary particles which together form all atoms, matter, stars and galaxies in the universe.
+As shown in the above schematic, positrons have a central positive interactive quantum and electrons a central negative interactive quantum.